 - Check that all personal items are removed from machineries, such as any add-ons or lucky rabbit’s foot.

 Your contractor has arrived with the truck being used for transport, and it’s now time to load your equipment onboard.
 To ensure safety during the load, make sure to:

-- Only operate equipment in which you are qualified to operate.
+- Only operate equipment that you are qualified to operate.
 If you are unqualified to do so, hire an operator beforehand.

 - Place the machinery beside the vehicle to avoid forward motion, unless there are significant weight restrictions or conditions.

-- When fastening securement devices, be cautious of its placement over hydraulic hoses or cylinders.
+- When fastening securement devices, be cautious of their placement over hydraulic hoses or cylinders.
 Damage to these parts can be expensive to properly clean up.